 Many different things can make it more likely for your child to get swimmer's ear.
 Swimming or being in other wet, humid conditions are common causes.
-Other possible causes are:
+Other possible conditions that may lead to the development of swimmer's ear include:

 Children are more likely to get swimmer’s ear if they: